-Praneeth Tota · Illinois Institute of Technology · v1.0.0
+Praneeth Tota · Independent Researcher · v1.0.0

 This appendix contains formal mathematical foundations for the utility function and system components introduced in §§4–5.
 Each result is cross-referenced from its first appearance in the main text.
 Proofs are self-contained; familiarity with basic real analysis and probability is assumed.

-Index of results: - Theorem B.1 (§B.1): Additive linear structure of U — Debreu + Cauchy derivation - §B.2: Field weight justification — cost proportionality design principle - Proposition B.3 (§B.3): Efficacy sigmoid — Mann-Whitney interpretation - Theorem B.4 (§B.4): EMA confidence update — Kalman optimality for ρ = 0.05 - Proposition B.6 (§B.6): Curiosity cap — exploitation dominance proof - Theorem B.5 (§B.5): Confidence convergence — geometric convergence in expectation, recovery time - Theorem B.7 (§B.7): Personality stability — Lyapunov analysis, bounded stable dynamics
+Index of results: - Theorem B.1 (§B.1): Additive linear structure of U — Debreu + Cauchy derivation - §B.2: Field weight justification — cost proportionality design principle - Proposition B.3 (§B.3): Efficacy sigmoid — Mann-Whitney interpretation - Theorem B.4 (§B.4): EMA confidence update — Kalman optimality for ρ = 0.05 - Proposition B.6 (§B.6): Curiosity cap — exploitation dominance proof - Theorem B.5 (§B.5): Confidence convergence — geometric convergence in expectation, recovery time - Theorem B.7 (§B.7): Personality stability — Lyapunov analysis, bounded stable dynamics - §B.8: VCG welfare score — Lemma B.8.1 (shrinkage MSE dominance), Propositions B.8.2–B.8.3 (multi-domain efficiency, domain-tree property preservation), Theorems S1–S3 (dominant strategy, POA=1, individual rationality) — full proofs

 Before analyzing the properties of the utility function $U$, we justify its structure from first principles.
 In its current form,